Originally published January 22, 2016

 We love the captives– Paul speaks of false teachers “who creep into households and capture weak women.”
-Often, the women who follow false teachers simply don’t know any better.
+Sometimes, the women who follow false teachers simply don’t know any better.
+Often, they’re not genuinely saved.
 They are casualties and prisoners of war held hostage by the enemy.
-We are to love them enough to show them the truth of God’s word so that “they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.”
+We are to love them enough to show them the truth of God’s Word so that “they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.”

 We love the enemy– Every Christian was at one time an enemy of the cross.
 Every last one of us.
 Until someone loved us enough to intervene with the truth of the gospel.
 False teachers – those who, despite biblical correction, unrepentantly teach doctrine which is plainly refuted by Scripture – have made themselves enemies of the cross, even if they call themselves “Christian,” even if they wear the title of “pastor,” even if they’re holding a Bible in their hands and refer to it occasionally as they “teach” us.

 In the same way a loving sister would not turn a blind eye and hope for the best if her sibling began using drugs and became increasingly addicted, it is not loving to stand idly by and allow false teachers to continue to sink deeper and deeper into Satan’s clutches by doing his bidding without making every effort to stop them in order to rescue them.